spacegangster/f-empower/README.md

 ```

 ## Function index
+- a_contains  : array centric `contains`, like in underscore
 - apply       : applies arguments to function
 - bind
 - butlast     : slice all but last elements of array